-Fourth, the story of Maple Road Market is one of a community coming together not just to buy and barter produce but to meet, talk and share personal stories.
+Fifth, the story of Maple Road Market is one of a community coming together not just to buy and barter produce but to meet, talk and share personal stories.

-Fifth, we learn how the popular Penge Festival evolved from an idea in 1972, with its first incarnation in 1973, to the many-faceted festival we have now.
+Sixth, we learn how the popular Penge Festival evolved from an idea in 1972, with its first incarnation in 1973, to the many-faceted festival we have now.
 Interesting how Melvin Hall played a significant part in its development.
 It’s where plans were made originally and where in 2018, several festival events will now take place.